-CORPORATE GOVERNANCE STATEMENT AS AT 30 SEPTEMBER 2016
+CORPORATE GOVERNANCE STATEMENT AS AT 14 OCTOBER 2016

-In fulfilling its obligations and responsibilities to its various stakeholders, the Board of Emerald Resources NL is a strong advocate of corporate governance.
-The Board has adopted corporate governance policies and practices consistent with the ASX Corporate Governance Council's "Corporate Governance Principles and Recommendations" (Recommendations) where considered appropriate for a company of Emerald's size and complexity.
+In fulfilling its obligations and responsibilities to its various stakeholders, the Board of Elixir is a strong advocate of corporate governance.
+The Board has adopted corporate governance policies and practices consistent with the ASX Corporate Governance Council's "Corporate Governance Principles and Recommendations" (Recommendations) where considered appropriate for a company of Elixir's size and complexity.

-The 3rd edition of the ASX Corporate Governance Principles and Recommendations was introduced on 27 March 2014 and took effect for a listed entity's first full financial year ending on or after 1 July 2014.
-Accordingly this Corporate Governance Statement has been prepared on the basis of disclosure under the 3rd edition of these principles with a table included at the back of this statement detailing the Company's compliance with these principles during the period.
+This Corporate Governance Statement has been prepared on the basis of disclosure under the 3rd edition of these principles with a table included at the back of this statement detailing the Company's compliance with these principles during the period.

-This statement describes how Emerald has addressed the Council's guidelines and eight corporate governance principles and where the Company's corporate governance practices depart from a recommendation, the Company discloses the reason for adoption of its own practices on an "if not, why not" basis.
+This statement describes how Elixir has addressed the Council's guidelines and eight corporate governance principles and where the Company's corporate governance practices depart from a recommendation, the Company discloses the reason for adoption of its own practices on an "if not, why not" basis.

 Given the size and stage of development of the Company and the cost of strict compliance with all the recommendations, the Board has adopted a range of modified procedures and practices which it considers appropriate to enable it to meet the principles of good corporate governance.
 At the end of this statement is a checklist setting out the recommendations with which the Company does or does not comply.
-The information in this statement is current as at 30 September 2016.
+The information in this statement is current as at 14 October 2016.

-The following governance-related documents can be found on the Company's website at www.emeraldresources.com.au, under the section marked "Corporate Governance".
+The following governance-related documents can be found on the Company's website at www.elixirpetroleum.com, under the section marked "Corporate Governance".